TommyJackson85/techfix_overlap/README-TESTING.md

 - From navigating the whole website, I found
     - All various sections, buttons, are separated where needed, through different backgrounds, colors and borders.
-    - All pages have a nav bar and footer which are constantly available and provide links to all the main sections of the site.
+    - All pages have a nav bar and footer which are constantly available and providing links to most the main sections of the site.
 I know I can scroll to the bottom or top to navigate the website.
     - navbar and footer always contains links for charts, blog, bugs, features and cart pages.
 For logged in users, they also contain profile and logout links.
     - For logged out users, they also contain login and register links.
     - Having these differences, helps tell me if I am logged in or logged out.
     - On mobile width, the navbar links are located in a drop down box which is accessable from clicking the drop box icon.
     - All active links/buttons are working and change color upon hovering and clicking, telling me they are working.
-    - Each button associated with a specific page, brings me to the page upon clicking.
+    - Each button associated with a specific page, brings me to the page upon clicking, unless I have to be redirected.
     - I am always greeted with the correct header for the website.

 - Upon first loading the site, as a logged out user, I am located to the home page, which shows the following,
     - The website masthead / header with Login and Register links/buttons and message telling me what I can do as a logged in user.
     - A welcome message, introducing the website, which suggests me to look at the Charts page for further details.
     - Examples of recent bug reports and feature requests in a side nav, which gives me an idea of how what is done on the website and tells what was recently posted.
-    - Recent news on the website, and refers me to the full news blog page for further news.
+    - Recent news on the website, which refers me to the full news blog page for further news.
     - I get a good strong introduction to the site for this page.

 - Upon revisiting the home page as a logged in user, the following changes to the page can be seen